top of page

 a safety net for pet rats if things go wrong.

-To date we have taken in & rehomed over 10,000 rats.
+During this time we have taken in & rehomed over 10,000 rats.

 The usual average is around 300 per year,